kkai/web-source/content/publications.md

 [_In the Blink of an Eye - Combining Head Motion and Eye Blink Frequency for Activity Recognition with Google Glass_](/papers/pdf/ishimaru2014blink.pdf).
 Ishimaru, Shoya and Kunze, Kai and Kise, Koichi and Weppner, Jens and Dengel, Andreas and Lukowicz, Paul and Bulling, Andreas.
 Proceedings of the 5th Augmented Human International Conference.
 2014.
 [Bibtex](/papers/bib/ishimaru2014blink.bib).
 [Mp3 summary](/audio/mp3s/ishimaru2014blink.mp3).

 ***
 [_On the Tip of my Tongue - A Non-Invasive Pressure-Based Tongue Interface_](/papers/pdf/cheng2014tip.pdf).
-Cheng, Jingyuan and Okoso, Ayano and Kunze, Kai and Henze, Niels and Schmidt, Albrecht and Lukowicz, Paul and Kise.
+Cheng, Jingyuan and Okoso, Ayano and Kunze, Kai and Henze, Niels and Schmidt, Albrecht and Lukowicz, Paul and Kise, Koichi.
 Proceedings of the 5th Augmented Human International Conference.
 2014.
 [Bibtex](/papers/bib/cheng2014tip.bib).
 [Mp3 summary](/audio/mp3s/cheng2014tip.mp3).

 ***
 [_Who are you?: A wearable face recognition system to support human memory_](/papers/pdf/utsumi2013you.pdf).
 Utsumi, Yuzuko and Kato, Yuya and Kunze, Kai and Iwamura, Masakazu and Kise, Koichi.
 Proceedings of the 4th Augmented Human International Conference.
 2013.
 [Bibtex](/papers/bib/utsumi2013you.bib).
 [Mp3 summary](/audio/mp3s/utsumi2013you.mp3).